-10. INTEREST RATE RISK IN THE NON-TRADING BOOK
+8.0 INTEREST RATE RISK IN THE NON-TRADING BOOK

 Interest rate risk arises from the possibility that changes in interest rates may affect future profitability or the fair value of financial instruments.
 Interest rate risk at NBEUK is well managed and contained.
 The Bank has no significant long term or complex interest rate positions.
-The Bank seeks to minimise the negative impact on net interest income of adverse movement in interest rates.
+The Bank seeks to minimise the negative impact on net interest income of adverse movement in interest rates by managing its interest rate risks in accordance with the approved limits.
+Positions are monitored and managed by Treasury Department daily and hedging strategies are used to ensure positions are maintained within the established limits in accordance with the provisions of the Bank's Treasury Policy Statement approved by the Board.
+The ALCO also monitors the Interest rate risk in the banking book.

 In addition, interest rate risks in the non-trading book may arise from several sources including risk related to timing differences in the re-pricing of assets and liabilities and off-balance sheet short- and long-term positions.
 Interest rate risks in NBEUK's non-trading book are tightly managed in accordance with the principles of the Treasury Policy and the underlying risk limits established by the Board of Directors.
 Positions are monitored and managed by the Treasury Department daily and hedging strategies are used to ensure positions are maintained within the established limits.
 For calculating the capital component for Pillar 2 Risks under the interest rate risks, NBEUK carries out an evaluation of its exposure to the interest rate risk arising from its non-trading activities.
 The evaluation of interest rate exposure, as above, and the calculation of the capital component for interest rate risks are based on the average cumulative gap (mismatch) for twelve months as per the quarterly results of the PRA/FCA's interest rate gap report (FSA 017).
 The calculation is based on the duration of the actual interest rate mismatch exposures and reflects the potential exposure resulting from a parallel change in interest rates of 200bps to each major currency exposure in both directions.

-The Bank therefore holds an amount of capital equal to 100% of this interest rate risk calculation to reflect our conservative approach.
+The Bank therefore holds an amount of capital greater than 100% of this interest rate risk calculation to reflect our conservative approach.